-Prerequisite: A grade of "C" or better in Public Relations 1 and English 28.
-Advisory: Completion of Journalism 100, 101 and English 101.
+Prerequisite: Public Relations 1 and English 28 with a grade of "C" or better.
+Advisory: Journalism 100, 101 and English 101.

-This course builds upon the public relations writing techniques and strategic program planning taught in PR 001, while orienting the student toward the types of written products generated by public relations professionals.
+This course builds upon the public relations writing techniques and strategic program planning taught in Public Relations 1, while orienting the student toward the types of written products generated by public relations professionals.
 This advanced course will refine a student's writing skills while paying close attention to the various formats such as press releases, media advisories, crisis plans, press kits in addition to other widely used public relations tools while adhering to the ethical guidelines set by the Public Relations Society of America.
 The accompanying practicum gives students the opportunity to work with an on-campus or non-profit organization to create and implement a public relations plan.